International Centre for Screen Addiction (ICSA)

-The ICIA is a division of The Mind Institute, and is a centre of excellence offering services relating the assessment, research and treatment of people experiencing problems related to internet use.
-It has been built upon the extensive work of Dr Matthew Shorrock, a leading clinician, researcher and writer in the field.
+The ICSA is a division of The Mind Institute, and is a centre of excellence offering services relating the assessment, research and treatment of people experiencing problems related to internet use.
+It has been built upon the extensive work of Dr Matt Shorrock, a leading clinician, researcher and writer in the field.

 Assessment & Advice